 A high school diploma or GED is a prerequisite to enroll in the program; some schools may require a minimum high school grade point average.
 Technical requirements are generally limited to a computer with Internet access for accessing coursework online

 At the bachelor's degree level, fashion and retail marketing courses focus on management and personnel rather than customer service.
 General education courses include many of the same required math and English classes as the associate degree.

 The course provides insight into the psychology of visual displays, including multiple strategies and techniques retailers commonly use to appeal to customers.
 Students examine types of visual displays and learn how they impact the customer, as well as the overall retail environment.

 Often included as a capstone course in the curriculum, the class applies knowledge and skills in multiple aspects of retail environment management.
 Addressing topics and issues in customer service, merchandising, human resources, visual merchandising and other related skills and duties - and examining how all relate to one other - is the end goal of this course.

-According to the U.S. Bureau of Labor Statistics, high turnover and growth of retail industries should permit employment to remain strong for retail salespersons, with about 4.6 million jobs held in 2015.
+According to the U.S. Bureau of Labor Statistics, high turnover and growth of retail industries should permit employment to remain strong for retail salespersons, with over 4.4 million jobs held in 2018.
 Larger businesses typically prefer to hire college graduates for management trainees (www.bls.gov).

 Continuing Education Information